 As a bereaved mother Daria knows that talking about one's grief is helpful but sometimes we also need a way to express what we can't put into words.
 She has found that through the combination of telling one's story and gentle yoga practices it enables grief to be addressed at a much deeper level.

 Daria is a former hospice nurse who has a Master's degree in Psychology and went on to study the "companioning" model of grief with Dr. Alan Wolfelt at the Center for Loss in Ft.
 Collins, CO.
 She received her certification in Death and Transition Studies from the Center for Loss and Colorado State University.
 Daria is also Certified in Compassionate Bereavement Care (tm) from the Center for Loss and Trauma and the MISS Foundation.

-She has also studied with Frank Ostaseski, Ram Dass, Angeles Arrien, Charles Garfield, and others in Mindfulness and Compassion in working with grief.
+She has also studied with Francis Weller, Frank Ostaseski, Ram Dass, Angeles Arrien, Charles Garfield, and others in Mindfulness and Compassion in working with grief and grief ritual.

 Grief affects our whole being.
 This is why, as a yoga therapist, Daria incorporates yoga when working with grief because yoga is a practice that embraces our whole being.
 She trained with Antonio Sausys, the creator of Yoga for Grief Relief, where she received her advanced certification.
 In addition, Daria studied Trauma Sensitive Yoga at the Trauma Center in Brookline Massachusetts.